gdarb/dotfiles/README.md

 $ ./scripts/bootstrap
 ```

+## Design

-## Things to keep in mind
+-   Things are organised in topical directories

--   Inside each directory there should be a `_bootstrap.fish` script that sets up everything in an idempotent manner
+-   `scripts/bootstrap` will run a `_bootstrap.fish` file found in each directory, this script sets everything up in an **idempotent** manner
--   Similarly there should be a `_config.fish` file in each directory that is loaded on shell launch
+-   On shell launch, a `_config.fish` file in each directory will be sourced
--   Any other files located in a directoy can either be symlinked to the relevant location by `_bootstrap.fish` or sourced by `_config.fish`
+-   Anything else in a directory can either be symlinked by `_bootstrap.fish` or sourced by `_config.fish`

+## Notes

+-   No cleanup is done on files removed from this repository (i.e. symlinks residing in `$HOME`)
+-   Any files that would be overwritten by `scripts/bootstrap` are moved to a temporary directory
+-   While only `fish` & `git` are required, a full list of additional software can be found in `brew/Brewfile` or by inspecting each directory

+## Contributing

+Commits should follow the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/).